An exit contract optimization problem: Exit contract optimization problem in continuous-time setting

 In the following of the paper, we make the following technical assumptions on $(f_i, g_i)_{i=1, \cdots, n}$. \begin{assumption} It holds that

 and

 \end{assumption}

-\begin{remark} The monotone condition \eqref{eq:monotone_cond} is a technical condition due to our approach, which would be quite restrictive in practice.
+\begin{remark} The monotonicity condition \eqref{eq:monotone_cond} is a technical condition due to our approach, which would be restrictive in practice.
 In particular, it implies that the optimal stopping times $\{\hat \tau_i\}_{i=1}^n$ are ordered, see also Remark \ref{rem:ordered_times} below. \end{remark}